A New Zealand father who evaded authorities with his 3 children for years is shot dead by the police

 Authorities believed Phillips had help

-Phillips did not have legal custody rights for his children, Saunders told reporters in 2024.
-Authorities feared for the children's safety and said they had not had access to formal education or health care since their disappearance.
+Phillips did not have legal custody rights for his children, Detective Senior Sgt.
+Andrew Saunders told reporters in 2024.
+Authorities said they had not had access to formal education or health care since their disappearance.

 Law enforcement always believed that Phillips had help concealing his family and some residents of the isolated rural area expressed support for him.
-A reward of 80,000 New Zealand dollars ($47,000), large by New Zealand standards, and an offer of immunity from prosecution was offered for information about the family's whereabouts last June, but it was never paid.
+A reward of 80,000 New Zealand dollars ($47,000), large by New Zealand standards was offered for information about the family's whereabouts last June, but it was never paid.

 Family had gone missing before

-Note: This story has been updated to correct the rank of police officer Saunders.